Estimating conditional Mann-Whitney effects using pseudo-observation-based regression: Discussion

+In most cases of two-sample problems, $\Psi$ stands for an ideal one cannot hope to estimate, e.g., in counterfactual settings for causal analyses.
+However, in perfectly matched pairs studies, if sufficient covariate information is available, one would expect that $\tilde \theta$ is closer to the causal estimand $\Psi$ than to $\Phi$.
+Indeed, if one has identified and measured \textit{all} covariates associated with the outcome---the assumption of no unmeasured confounding is of course often unrealistic---then one may argue that $\tilde \theta \approx \Psi$.
+Specifically, based on the present regression approach, estimation of the unconditional estimand $\tilde \theta$ should be possible under the usual consistency, positivity, and exchangeability conditions.
+For example, in the SUCCESS-A study, using a g-computation approach, an unconditional contrast could be obtained a weighted average of the patient-specific probabilities in Figure \ref{fig:dataexample}C.

-From a methodological perspective, it seems possible to extend the two-sample pseudo-observation-based regression approach also to other functionals of the marginal distributions, $\theta= \phi(S_1, S_2)$, as long as there exists a sensible estimator, $\hat \theta= \phi(\hat S_1, \hat S_2)$.
-To verify the statistical properties of the resulting estimators for such a general approach, it would be necessary to impose additional assumptions, e.g., a certain type of differentiability and that the estimand can be expressed as a conditional expectation,
+From a methodological perspective, it seems possible to extend the two-sample pseudo-observation-based regression approach to other functionals of the marginal distributions, $\theta= \phi(S_1, S_2)$, as long as there exists a sensible estimator, $\hat \theta= \phi(\hat S_1, \hat S_2)$.
+To verify the statistical properties of the resulting estimators in such a general approach, it would be necessary to impose additional assumptions, e.g., a certain type of differentiability and that the estimand can be expressed as a conditional expectation; see \cite{ovpape17} for the large-sample behavior in the one-sample case.